sinanatra/NestedDataTypes/readme.md

 This module allows the user to choose a specific resource class as datatype while editing resource templates.
 Additionally, when editing an item, the user can select inner properties for the chosen class.

-It was initially designed to work with the CIDOC-CRM nested structure in Omeka S, while avoiding to create an abundance of Omeka resources.
+It was initially designed to work with the nested CIDOC-CRM structure in Omeka S, avoiding creating an abundance of Omeka resources.
+However, it should only replace an Omeka resource, literal, or URI when strictly necessary.

 For instance: